SpongePowered/SpongeDocs/source/contributing/implementation/datamanipulator.rst

 The Constructor
 ~~~~~~~~~~~~~~~

-In most cases while implementing an abstract Manipulator you want to have two constructors:
+In most cases while implementing an abstract ``DataManipulator`` you need to have two constructors:

 * One without arguments (no-args) which calls the second constructor with "default" values
 * The second constructor that takes all the values it supports.